Connect with us

 on

-“Tate Reeves knows that I won’t work to overturn these laws, and this issue is settled in Mississippi, but he’s busy pushing the same old false political attacks to cover up his career of corruption,” Presley told Mississippi this .
-“As a man of faith who is pro-, I’ve never once had an issue disagreeing with my party when they’re wrong, so I’ll be clear: I don’t think boys should be playing against girls, and girls shouldn’t be playing against boys.
+“Tate Reeves knows that I won’t work to overturn these laws, and this issue is settled in Mississippi, but he’s busy pushing the same old false political attacks to cover up his career of corruption,” Presley told Mississippi Today this week.
+“As a man of faith who is pro-life, I’ve never once had an issue disagreeing with my party when they’re wrong, so I’ll be clear: I don’t think boys should be playing against girls, and girls shouldn’t be playing against boys.
 I don’t think minors should be getting surgery to change their gender.”

-Reeves has signed bills into in recent years to ban trans women and girls from competing in women’s and to prohibit gender affirming health care for trans minors.
+Reeves has signed bills into law in recent years to ban trans women and girls from competing in women’s sports and to prohibit gender affirming health care for trans minors.
 The Republican governor has blistered his Democratic opponent this year for not addressing trans issues, which Reeves has made a focal point of his campaign.

 “So far in Mississippi, my opponent — he won’t say a word,” Reeves told journalists in June.
 “Y’all spilled a lot of ink over the legislation when I signed it.”